ptavakolian/Coursera_capstone_project/README.md

 # Coursera_capstone_project
 Course project (classification problem)/ predict whether a loan will be paid off or not

-All the steps are explained in the code with graphs and tables.
+All the steps taken in this project are explained in the code with graphs and tables.